MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/08-data-migration.md

 ## WWI scenario

-After successfully migrating the MySQL instance to 8.0, the WWI migration team realized the original [Database Migration Service (DMS)](01-mysql-migration-guide-intro.md) migration path could no longer be used as the DMS tool currently only supports 5.6 and 5.7.
+After successfully migrating the MySQL instance to 8.0, the WWI migration team realized the original [Migrate MySQL on-premises to Azure Database for MySQL](01-mysql-migration-guide-intro.md) migration path could no longer be used as the DMS tool currently only supports 5.6 and 5.7.
 DMS required network access.
 The WWI migration team wasn't ready to handle their complex network issues.
 These environmental issues narrowed their migration tool choice to MySQL Workbench.

 ## Database objects